mueiya/Dicoding-Backend-Beginner/README.md

 ## Usage

 You can use tools like [Postman](https://www.postman.com/) to test the API endpoints.
+And here's the [link](https://github.com/dicodingacademy/a261-backend-pemula-labs/raw/099-shared-files/BookshelfAPITestCollectionAndEnvironment.zip) to the test collection and environment provided by Dicoding.